nervosys/AutonomySim/docs/px4_build.md

  *    and git submodule update --init --recursive )                            *
  *******************************************************************************
 ```
-Every time you see this prompt type 'u' on your keyboard.

-It shouldn't take long, about 2 minutes.
-If all succeeds, the last line will link the `px4` app,
-which you can then run using the following:
+Every time you see this prompt, press `u` on your keyboard.
+It should take about 2 minutes.
+If everything succeeds, the last line will link the `px4` application, which you can then run using the following command:

 ```shell
 make px4_sitl_default none_iris
 ```

-And you should see output that looks like this:
+Now, you should see output that looks like this:

 ```shell
 creating new parameters file